nosqlbench/nosqlbench-docs/site/content/docs/reference/error-handlers.md

 The structure of a handler is a list of list.
-In order to make this easier to discuss in terms of configuration, the top level is called the _Handler Chain_ and the individual handler lists at each link in the chain are called a _Handler Verbs_.
+In order to make this easier to discuss in terms of configuration, the top level is called the _Handler Chain_ and the individual handler lists at each link in the chain are called _Handler Verbs_.

+The first matching set of handler verbs is used.
+When an exception is thrown, the handler chain is walked until a matching handler is found.
+If none are found, then no handlers apply, which is the same as assigning `ignore`, which does nothing.
+If you want a default handler list to apply to otherwise-unmatched exceptions, be sure to add one at the end for anything matching `.*`.

 The illustration below shows the handler chain structure for the handler configuration shown.